robrollback/kyoto_variant_discovery/README.md

 First let us check to database to make sure all variants are imported and the samples information is correct.

-Check the number of variants matches the number in of variants in the vcf
+Check the number of variants matches the number in of variants in the vcf using [gts-by-sample](http://gemini.readthedocs.org/en/latest/content/tools.html#stats-compute-useful-variant-statistics) function

 Try command:
 ```